ossdhaval/mysite/source/while-coding/maven-notes.md

 To define a property use the following option on the command line:

--D, --define <arg>: Defines a system property
+`-D`, --define <arg>: Defines a system property

--h, --help: Display help information
+`-h`, --help: Display help information

 `mvn -h`

--f to run mvn from a different directory than where the pom file is located
+`-f` to run mvn from a different directory than where the pom file is located

--o  don't download dependencies everytime and just use the local repo(.m2).
+`-o`  don't download dependencies everytime and just use the local repo(.m2).
+Very useful when running tests repeatedly during dev.

+`--log-file <file-name>` to write console log to a log file `$ mvn --log-file ./mvn.log clean compile`

 ```
 mvn -f jans-auth-server/pom.xml compile